easegress-io/easegress/doc/pipeline_practice_guide.md

 ## HTTP proxy with caching

-In this case, you can see how a pipleine act a HTTP/HTTPS proxy and how to add a cache layer between input and upstream.
+In this case, you can see how a pipeline act a HTTP/HTTPS proxy and how to add a cache layer between input and upstream.
 The cache function is used to improve the performance of RESTful service automatically.

 ### Plugin